 A few tips for sticking with it

-It’s all well and good that you’ve made it this far, but what good is a solid learning plan, unless it makes its way off the bench and into the game?
-Your plan must therefore make it onto your routine list of things to do.
+It’s all well and good that you’ve made it this far, but if you don’t have a solid learning plan, how will you make your way off the bench and into the game?

-Ultimately the actual time of day or days of the week will boil down to a combination of what’s your lifestyle like and when’s your brain juices at their most potent.
+First off, figure out your schedule.
+Ultimately the actual time of day or days of the week that work for you will boil down to a combination of your lifestyle and your peak hours.
+Ask yourself: When do I have the energy to learn?

-For anything you choose to tackle, I recommend at least 3 touchpoints per week.
+Whatever path you take, I recommend at least 3 dedicated sessions per week:

-- Check-in to see where you are and what you need to accomplish for the week ahead.
+- Check-in: See where you are and what you need to accomplish for the week ahead.
 Then create a checklist.
-A digital task manager like Todoist is an awesome tool for keeping you on track, but pen and paper can work just as well.
+Todoist is an awesome tool for keeping you on track, but pen and paper can work too.
 The important thing is getting a concrete plan in writing.

-- Solid block of uninterrupted time when you’re doing real hard, solid work that propels you considerably forward towards accomplishing your ultimate objective.
+- Work time: Carve out some uninterrupted time when you’re doing the learning that propels you forward toward your weekly goal.

-- A review session at the end of the week to see how you did.
-Review what you did against your checklist and take a glance at what is coming up in the next week.
+- Review: A review session at the end of the week to see how you did.
+Review your progress against your checklist and use it to better plan the next week.

-Here is a simple Todoist Template that provides an example of how you could properly structure your time and efforts to achieve your learning goals.
-We also put together a step-by-step guide for how to learn anything last year.
-Highly recommended reading for anyone serious about learning.
+Here’s a Learning Plan Todoist Template that provides an example of how to structure your week and goals.
+You can also check out our step-by-step guide for how to learn anything.
+It’s highly recommended to optimize your learning.

 About the author: Omar Samuels is a life-long learner and member of the Support team at Todoist.
-Connect with him on Twitter @odsamuels.
+Connect with him @odsamuels..